livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 ### 6.2 app_id and app_slug

-An app_id is the numeric identifier used to bind storage and object identifiers to an app.
-An app_slug is the stable string name used for human readable identification and routing.
+`app_id` is the numeric identifier used to bind storage and object identifiers to an app. `app_slug` is the stable string name used for human readable identification and routing.

 Constraints: